MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 1. Microsoft Entra External ID for customers tenant.
 If you don't already have one, [sign up for a free trial](https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl).

-1. If you haven't already done so, [Register an application in the Microsoft Entra Admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app), then [enable public client flows](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app).
+1. If you haven't already done so, [Register an application in the Microsoft Entra admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app), then [enable public client flows](tutorial-web-app-node-sign-in-prepare-tenant.md#register-the-web-app).

 1. If you haven't already done so, [Grant API permissions](tutorial-web-app-node-sign-in-prepare-tenant.md#grant-api-permissions) to your app registration.

-1. If you haven't already done so, [Create a user flow in the Microsoft Entra Admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow)..
-While you create the user flow, take note of the user attributes you select as these are attributes Microsoft Entra ID expects your app to submit.
+1. If you haven't already done so, [Create a user flow in the Microsoft Entra admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).
+While you create the user flow, take note of the user attributes you select as these attributes are the ones Microsoft Entra ID expects your app to submit.
 Under **Identity providers**, select **Email with password** option.

 1. [Associate your app registration with the user flow](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).

-1. For sign-in flow, [register a customer user](how-to-manage-customer-accounts.md#create-a-customer-account), which you use for test the sign in APIs.
+1. For sign-in flow, [register a customer user](how-to-manage-customer-accounts.md#create-a-customer-account), which you use for test the sign-in APIs.
 Alternatively, you get this test user after you run the sign-up flow.

 1. For self-service password reset flow, [enable self-service password reset](how-to-enable-password-reset-customers.md) for customer users in the customers tenant.